ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-1.md

 The subsequent parts of this series will delve deeper into the challenges and breakthroughs in this field:
 -   **[Part 2]({% post_url 2025-05-25-mechanistic-interpretability-part-2 %})**: The Superposition Hypothesis and Dictionary Learning – How networks represent more features than they have neurons and techniques for extracting meaningful features from superposition.
--   **[Part 3]({% post_url 2025-05-25-mechanistic-interpretability-part-3 %})**: Information Flow in Transformers – Mathematical framework for analyzing attention and composition in large language models.
+-   **[Part 3]({% post_url 2025-05-25-mechanistic-interpretability-part-3 %})**: The Spectrum of Polysemanticity and Monosemanticity – Understanding the interpretability challenges posed by feature overlap and techniques to achieve cleaner representations.
--   **[Part 4]({% post_url 2025-05-25-mechanistic-interpretability-part-4 %})**: The Spectrum of Polysemanticity and Monosemanticity – Understanding the interpretability challenges posed by feature overlap and techniques to achieve cleaner representations.
+-   **[Part 4]({% post_url 2025-05-25-mechanistic-interpretability-part-4 %})**: Mathematical Framework for Transformer Circuits – Mathematical framework for analyzing attention and composition in large language models.
 -   **[Part 5]({% post_url 2025-05-25-mechanistic-interpretability-part-5 %})**: Validating Learned Features and Circuits – Rigorous methodologies for ensuring our interpretations are grounded in robust evidence.
 -   **[Part 6]({% post_url 2025-05-25-mechanistic-interpretability-part-6 %})**: Neural Network Circuits: Taxonomy and Attention Patterns – A comprehensive exploration of circuit types and specialized attention mechanisms in Transformers.
 -   **[Part 7]({% post_url 2025-05-25-mechanistic-interpretability-part-7 %})**: Induction Heads: The Mechanics of In-Context Learning – Detailed analysis of the remarkable circuits that enable Transformers to learn from context examples.